What Cheeses Are Low FODMAP?

 - Cream cheese

-If you’re following a low FODMAP diet, you can still eat cheese unless you have a separate dairy sensitivity or allergy.
+If you are following a low FODMAP diet, you can still eat cheese unless you have a separate dairy sensitivity or allergy.

-Finally, if you feel you need further help identifying food triggers like lactose or other FODMAP foods, it is highly recommended to work with a dietitian or doctor who specializes in gut health.
+Finally, if you feel you need further help identifying food triggers like lactose or other FODMAP foods, I highly recommend that you work with a dietitian or doctor who specializes in gut health.